Money & Subsidies

 Step 2: Earn interest while you wait

-CDA savings earn interest.
-As of 2026, the CDA earns up to 2% per annum on the first $50,000 (same as POSB/DBS savings rate).
-Not spectacular, but it is risk-free growth.
+CDA savings earn up to 2% per annum on the first $50,000.
+Not spectacular, but it's risk-free and better than most regular savings accounts sitting there doing nothing.

 Step 3: Use CDA funds strategically

-CDA funds can be used at over 600 approved institutions (Baby Bonus Approved Institutions, or BAIs) for:
+CDA funds can be used at over 600 approved institutions for:

 • Childcare and kindergarten fees